B-Hartley/drinkaware/GUIDE.md

   drink_id: "FAB60DBF-911F-4286-9C3E-0F0BCB40E3B7"  # Lager
   measure_id: "B59DCD68-96FF-4B4C-BA69-3707D085C407"  # Pint
   abv: 5.2  # Different from default 4.0%
+  name: "Craft IPA from Local Brewery"  # Custom name for this drink
   quantity: 1
 ```

-This will create a custom version of Lager with 5.2% ABV.
+This will create a custom version of Lager with 5.2% ABV and the name "Craft IPA from Local Brewery".
 The custom drink will be cached and can be used again.
+Note that:

+- The custom name only works when also specifying a custom ABV
+- The name appears in the Drinkaware app and in the "Drinks Today" sensor
+- If you don't provide a name but do provide custom ABV, it will use the original drink name

 ## Example Scripts and Automations